zf-fr/zfr-eb-worker/README.md

 #### Adding a console entry point

-ZfrEbWorker adds the `WorkerCommand` Symfony CLI command into the `console` top-key of the config.
-If you are using this library with a framework that already uses Symfony CLI, just add the `ZfrEbWorker\Cli\WorkerCommand` command.
+ZfrEbWorker adds the `WorkerCommand` and `PublisherCommand` Symfony CLI command into the `console` top-key of the config.
+If you are using this library with a framework that already uses Symfony CLI, just add the `ZfrEbWorker\Cli\WorkerCommand` and/or `ZfrEbWorker\Cli\PublisherCommand` commands.

 If you are using Zend\Expressive, here is a sample file (call it `console.php` for instance) you can add into the `public` folder, alongside your `index.php` file: